sunfishcode/origin/README.md

 For fully static linking, there are two options:

  - Build with `RUSTFLAGS=-C target-feature=+crt-static -C relocation-model=static`.
-   This disables PIE mode, which is safer in terms of origin's code, but loses the security benefits of Address-Space Layout Randomization (ASLR).
+   This disables PIE mode, which is safer in terms of Origin's code, but loses the security benefits of Address-Space Layout Randomization (ASLR).

  - Build with `RUSTFLAGS=-C target-feature=+crt-static` and enable
-   origin's `experimental-relocate` feature.
+   Origin's `experimental-relocate` feature.
 This allows PIE mode to work, however it does so by enabling some highly experimental code in origin for performing relocations.